yuriys-kentico/kontent-custom-element-samples/Item-selector/README.md

 [Content filtering documentation](https://developer.kenticocloud.com/reference#content-filtering)

-Within the filter you can also specify what language of your items you want to retrieve (a default language is returned ootb) - https://docs.kenticocloud.com/tutorials/develop-apps/get-content/getting-localized-content#a-ignoring-language-fallbacks
+Within the filter you can also specify what language of your items you want to retrieve (a default language is returned OOTB) - [https://docs.kontent.ai/tutorials/develop-apps/get-content/getting-localized-content#a-ignoring-language-fallbacks](https://docs.kontent.ai/tutorials/develop-apps/get-content/getting-localized-content#a-ignoring-language-fallbacks)

 You can test this element by configuring https://kentico.github.io/custom-element-samples/Item-selector/item-selector.html url for your custom element.